Transport

 Road Traffic Management Corporation

-The RTMC is a public entity established in terms of the RTMC Act of 1999 to provide national road traffic strategic planning and law enforcement, and pool public sector resources for the provision of road traffic management.
+The RTMC was established through the RTMC Act of 1999.
+It is mandated to provide national road traffic strategic planning and law enforcement, and pool public sector resources for the provision of road traffic management.

 South African Civil Aviation Authority

-The SACAA was established in terms of the SACAA Act of 1998 and is governed by the Civil Aviation Act of 2009.
-The authority is mandated to oversee the safety and security of the civil aviation industry and ensure compliance with and adherence to the standards and recommended practices of the International Civil Aviation Organisation.
-Its focus over the medium term will remain on ensuring it fulfils its mandate.
+The SACAA was established in terms of the Civil Aviation Act of 2009.
+The authority is mandated to oversee the safety and security of the civil aviation industry and ensure compliance with and adherence to the standards and recommended practices of the ICAO.

 South African Maritime Safety Authority

-The SAMSA was established in terms of the SAMSA Act of 1998, and is mandated to advance South Africa’s maritime interests, which include ensuring the safety of life and property at sea and preventing and combating the pollution of the marine environment.
+The SAMSA was established in terms of the SAMSA Act of 1998.
+The authority is mandated to ensure the safety of life and property at sea, and prevent and combat marine pollution.
+Over the next three years, the authority aimed to continue focusing on ensuring safety and preventing pollution at sea.

 National Transport Master Plan (NAPMAP)